 - Dismantle the chimney connector and clean it thoroughly.
-Replace any pieces that show signs of rust or deterioration. - Inspect and, if necessary, clean your chimney. - Clean out the inside of the stove thoroughly. - Inspect all door gasket material and replace if worn, frayed, cracked or extremely hard.
+Replace any pieces that show signs of rust or deterioration. - Inspect and, if necessary, clean your chimney. - Clean out the inside of the stove thoroughly. - Check and clean the catalytic combustor, if necessary - Inspect all door gasket material and replace if worn, frayed, cracked or extremely hard.